Why is it that some children seem to get ear infections over and over and over and over again? Yet other children never seem to get them at all?

 There may also be other causes of ear infections.
 Some experts believe that recurrent upper respiratory infections, which can lead to the infections localizing in the ear, may be the result of allergies, especially food allergies and food intolerance.
 Cow's milk, as found in all dairy products, may be a culprit.
 It is not certain, however, whether the allergies cause the ear infections, or whether they are both caused by an unknown process.

-Dr. Johnson is always available for a consultation with your child regarding his ear infection.
+Dr. Kyle Johnson, a local Peoria chiropractor at Johnson Family Chiropractic of Peoria, is always available for a consultation with your child regarding her ear infection.
 Finding and gently treating the cause of the problem is our first priority.

 Common Symptoms In Children